rohtakpat314/Multi-protocol-instrument-bridge/README.md

 A USB CDC adapter for I2C, SPI, UART, and bit-banged 1-Wire.
 The host sees a virtual serial port and sends text commands.
 The firmware executes the corresponding bus transactions and replies.

-This started as an internal bench tool for hardware validation, something lighter and more hackable than a Bus Pirate, with a command grammar that's easy to type by hand.
+This started as an internal bench tool for hardware validation.

 What it does:
-1. USB CDC virtual serial interface, no driver installation on modern OS
+1. USB CDC virtual serial interface, no driver installation
-2. Text command parser written in C, free of SDK dependencies
+2. Text command parser written in C free of SDK dependencies
 3. I2C: bus scan, read, write, and repeated start write-read sequences
 4. SPI: full-duplex transfers with chip-select control
 5. UART: configurable baud rate, byte-level read and write